 When we visited:

-We visited Woburn Safari Park on an extremely hot and sunny day in July
+Meena visited Woburn Safari Park with her husband and 3 children aged 5, 3 and 9 months, on an extremely hot and sunny day in July.

 What age is Woburn Safari Park best for?

-Still good fun for: Older children (9+) right up to adults who like animals!
+Still good fun for: Older children and teenagers

 Are there discounts or cheap tickets available for Woburn Safari Park?